Goyt Valley Walk Cover Photo

 Goyt Valley Walk Difficulty

 Other than that, the trail is relatively easy to navigate, though I suggest having a map to hand so you can ensure you stay on course.
-While there is the odd sign leading the way, the area can be disorientating, with various trails spearing off in different directions.

 dog on goyt valley walking trail